BardicDefense/purple-hack/lore.md

 ### Ashenwilde, Fyrcashire, Tribania _(Liverpool)_

-Population: 8,000.
+Population: 8,900.
 During the Great Conspiracy in 367-369, a days-long battle erupted between Archontean and Thorcin mages; their fireballs and flame walls scorched the earth for miles around the settlements of Portus Setantiorum.
 After the land recovered, the ash proved to be an excellent fertilizer.
-A city sprang up quickly, and the area was renamed; Fyrcashire is known now both for its fertile farmlands and the Arcane Collegium in its capital city of Ashenwilde.
+A city sprang up quickly, and the area was renamed; Fyrcashire is known now both for its fertile farmlands and the prestigious Collegium Arcanum in its capital city of Ashenwilde.

 - _Exports: Grains & vegetables, animal byproducts, woolen cloth, dyes &
   chemicals_
 - _Imports: Monster parts, fine textiles, wine, salt, gems_

+### Brackenwold, Tribania

+Home to some of the earliest human settlers of Tribania, the Duchy of Brackenwold is at the center of south Tribania.
+Thick forests and wide river plains cradle fortified estates, market towns, abbeys, and cathedrals.
+The former kingdom, now under the vassalage of William I, includes Norwich and the Table Downs, Castle Brackenwold and the Tithelands, High-Hankle and the High Wold, and has at its heart the weird forest of Dolmenwood.

 ### Burdock's Valley, Tribania